On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 \subsubsection{Step 1: constructing local torus actions along the divisor}

 This step is basically the same as in \cite{seidel-biased}, but we get a little more structure along the smooth parts of the divisors.

 Let us write $D = \bigcup_{i=1}^r D_i$, where each irreducible component $D_i$ is a smooth rational curve, and the components are ordered cyclically according to some chosen orientation of the intersection graph.
-So $D_i\cap D_{i+1} = 1$.
-The first thing to do is to make consecutive divisor symplectically orthogonal.
+So $D_i \cdot D_{i+1} = 1$.
+The first thing to do is to make consecutive divisors symplectically orthogonal.
 According to \cite[\S 4, Step 1]{seidel-biased} we may choose the metric on $\cL$ so that in local coordinates $(z_1,z_2)$ near $D_i\cap D_{i+1}$, the divisor is $D=\{z_1z_2 = 0\}$ and the K\"{a}hler form is standard.
-This neighborhood is a toric manifold with moment map $m(z_1,z_2) = \frac{1}{2}(|z_1^2|,|z_2^2|)$.
+This neighborhood therefore admits a Hamiltonian $T^2$ action that rotates the complex coordinates $(z_1,z_2)$, with moment map $m(z_1,z_2) = \frac{1}{2}(|z_1^2|,|z_2^2|)$.